practicalli/spacemacs/source-control/github/gists.md

 # GitHub Gists

+> #### Hint::gists.el not functioning correctly
+> Changes to the GitHub API have resulted in gist.el failing to work for most functions.
+It should be possible to create a gist from a buffer and list gists, however, other functions my not work or stop Emacs from working

 [GitHub Gists](https://gist.github.com/) are used to share code or configuration without the need of a git project.

 > #### Hint::github layer no longer includes gist support